cmstatr/cmstatr/joss-paper/paper.md

 the designer must select Design Values for each material and compare those to the stresses experienced by those materials.
-These Design Values are selected so that, with $95\%$ confidence, the Design Value is
-$99\%$ or $90\%$ lower confidence bound of the material strength, depending on the type of structure.
+These Design Values are selected so that, with $95\%$ confidence, the Design Value is either the $99\%$ or $90\%$ lower confidence bound of the material strength, depending on the type of structure.
 These one-sided tolerance bounds are referred to as A-Basis and B-Basis values, respectively.
 Computing these A- and B-Basis values is the main problem that `cmstatr` addresses.

 A set of statistical methods are described in a publication called the Composites Materials Handbook, or CMH-17-1G [@CMH171G].
 The use of these